buuug7/gansutianqi-site/README.md

 ## 使用(Usage)
 before you install if,your local machine need to install git ,gulp(install global),node,or yarn
 + clone repository git clone `https://github.com/gansutianqi/gansutianqi-site.git`
-+ install dependencies with `npm install` commander
++ install dependencies with `npm install`
-+ install dependencies with `yarn yarn` commander
-+ after the install completed, input `npm run build` at cli.
++ after the install completed, type `npm run build` t project root directory.
 + then the script will automatically open you default browser at localhost:3001 and enjoy it .

+## 部署(deploy)
++ clone repository git clone `https://github.com/gansutianqi/gansutianqi-site.git`
++ install dependencies with `npm install`
++ after the install completed, type `npm run build` at project root directory.
++ for each commit of your updates, type `git pull origin master` pull latest updates and re run `npm run build`

 ## 结构(File structor)
  + dist folder is the output directory , it could not add to the git repository